tasox/LogRM/README.md

 RMLog is a post exploitation powershell script which it uses windows event logs to gather information about internal network in a pentration testing engagment.
 It is not only useful for blue teams but also for red teams because some of its functionalities can be used for lateral movement.
 You will be able to use RMLog not only on a localhost machine but also in a remote machine using WinRM protocol which is by default enabled in a newly Windows versions.

+## Configuration

+In some cases may be you need to configure WinRM protocol to be functional

+On client side (attacker):

+	winrm quickconfig
+	winrm set winrm/config/client '@{TrustedHosts="*"}'

+On the server side (victim):

+	Enable-PSRemoting -Force
+	winrm quickconfig

 ## Usage

 Use can use the following event types: